DanielWeber-Sec/grc-security-portfolio/README.md

 ### ISMS Implementation (ISO 27001)

-End-to-end design of an ISO 27001-aligned Information Security Management System (ISMS) for a mid-sized automotive supplier in Germany.
+Design of an ISO 27001-aligned Information Security Management System (ISMS) for a mid-sized automotive supplier in Germany.

-The scenario reflects a **production-critical environment** with strong dependencies on uptime, supplier integration, and data protection requirements.

-The implementation includes:
+The scenario assumes:

+- high dependency on production uptime
+- integration with external suppliers
+- handling of sensitive operational and customer data

+The ISMS is structured to reflect how such an environment would realistically be governed.

+Key elements:

-- Definition of ISMS scope and key assets
+- Definition of scope and system boundaries
-- Risk-based approach following ISO 27001 principles
-- Identification and prioritization of relevant threats
+- Identification of critical assets and dependencies
+- Establishment of a risk-based approach (impact vs. likelihood)
-- Definition of security controls and policies
+- Selection and structuring of relevant controls
+- Initial policy framework to support governance
 - Creation of a Statement of Applicability (SoA)

-👉 Explore the full project: `/isms-project`
+👉 Full project: `/isms-project`

 ---

 ### Risk Assessment

-Structured risk analysis based on **impact vs. likelihood**, aligned with ISO 27001 methodology.
+A structured risk assessment based on ISO 27001 principles.

-Focus areas include:
+The focus is not only on identifying threats, but on understanding their **business implications and prioritization logic**.

+The assessment includes:

+- definition of evaluation criteria (impact and likelihood)
+- consideration of financial, operational, and reputational impact
+- identification of key risk scenarios such as:
-- Production downtime risks
+  - production downtime
-- Phishing and credential compromise
+  - phishing and credential compromise
-- Supplier and third-party vulnerabilities

-The assessment considers **financial, operational, and reputational impact**, not just technical severity.
+  - supplier-related risks

+The outcome is a **prioritized risk view** that directly informs control selection.

 👉 See details: `/isms-project/risk-assessment`